K. Beichhua

 Dr. K. Beichhua is an Indian politician and retired surgeon.
-He is a member of the Bharatiya Janata Party.
+He is a member of the Bharatiya Janata Party, and is the current president of the Mizoram state unit of the BJP.
 He is serving as a member of Mizoram Legislative Assembly as a member of the Bharatiya Janata Party.
-He is a former member of the Mizo National Front (MNF) and served as the member of the Mizoram Legislative Assembly for Saiha before resigning to join the BJP.
-He is former Minister of state in Government of Mizoram as Minister for Social Welfare, Excise & Narcotics & Sericulture department.
+He is a former member of the Mizo National Front (MNF) as a member of the Mizoram Legislative Assembly for Saiha before resigning to join the BJP.
+He previously served in the Government of Mizoram as Minister for Social Welfare, Excise & Narcotics & Sericulture department.
 He resigned as MLA and later joined the BJP after getting expelled from the MNF for anti-party activities.
-He was elected in 2023 from Saiha on BJP ticket.
+He was then elected in 2023 from Saiha on thr BJP ticket.

 Early life

 Beichhua was born on 19 December 1966 in the village of Thingsen in the Siaha district of Mizoram.
 His father was K. Thachho.
 Beichhua graduated with an MBBS from the Regional Medical College in Imphal, Manipur in 1991.
 He then began working as a general practitioner.
 Beichhua has stated that he has performed hundreds of operations in his career.